You have so many choices for free writing software

 Word is very well-known as the word processing component of Microsoft Office.

 It is the default writing tool for many writers, bloggers and authors.
 But it is definitely not cheap.

 Depending on your country, the annual licence for Office 356 can range from $60 – $100.

 If you want to buy the one-time purchase version, which is called Office Home & Student, it can cost you as much as $150.

 Microsoft Office is as its name implies, is writing software for office use.
-So it includes Outlook, Excel and Powerpoint and other programs, which are not associated with or used for writing.
+It includes Outlook, Excel and Powerpoint and other programs.
+You will never use these software programs for creative writing.

-Do you really need to pay for all these extra programs just to have a word processor to write an article, short story or even a novel?
-No.
+Do you really need to pay for all these extra programs just to have a word processor to write a blog post, article or short story?

-So is there a free word program or word processor that is equal to Word?
+Is there a free word processor that is equal to Word?